-This tells you the percent of patients that were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percent of patients that were administered the pneumonia and flu vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-Measures the percentage of long-term stay residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and using the bathroom.
-Some experts would argue that this is a reasonable measure of a resident's well-being.
+This datapoint measures the percentage of long-term care residents that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and bathing.

 Ability to Keep Residents Mobile